mrbrown89/mrbrown89.github.io/_posts/2025-05-30-Manging-a-studio.md

 By running these scripts against minions — individually or as node groups — I can roll out updates at scale or build new machines quickly.
 Very handy when new render nodes arrive!

 Salt has taken several weeks worth of work to upgrade machines and reduced it down to a matter of hours.
 I simply run my scripts in a `screen` session on my server and walk away.
 The best bit?
-I'm using Linux to manage my windows machines :D
+I'm using Linux to manage my windows machines 😄